dsyart/dsyart.github.io/_portfolio/project2.md

   subtitle:
   thumbnail: assets/img/portfolio/02-thumbnail.jpg
 ---
-This watercolour drawing was inspired by a picture of a real leopard in the tropics.
+This watercolour drawing was inspired by a picture of a lovely leopard in the tropics.

 {:.list-inline}
 - Watercolour on paper